Hello, World Program is a basic Simple First program or application. To learn any new language, You have to learn how to write the first program.

 Nim Hello World example program

-Following are steps to create a Hello World program in Nim programming language
+Following are steps to create a Hello World program in the Nim programming language

 - First, Open any source code editor